Valdaz007/web_section_uix/README.md

 - image
 - blog section

-The code will include raw html and css as well as bootstrap.
+The code will include raw html, css and javascript.